tyaga001/awesome-developer-tools-marketing/README.md

 - **[Medium](https://javascript.plainenglish.io/how-to-add-authentication-secure-harperdb-apis-using-supertokens-in-your-react-app-d3af60ae45bb)** - A popular platform for long-form content, with many tech-focused publications.
 - **[Free Code Camp](https://www.freecodecamp.org/news/author/theankurtyagi/)** - A platform for learning to code with articles and tutorials.
 - **[Hacker Noon](https://hackernoon.com/u/theankurtyagi)** - A platform for tech professionals to share their stories and insights.

+## Developer Marketing Insights

+This section provides comprehensive insights and strategies for marketing to developers from industry experts.

+## Articles

+- [Insights from 100 DevTools Founders](https://blog.scalingdevtools.com/i-interviewed-100-devtools-founders/) - Valuable insights gathered from interviews with 100 DevTools founders.
+- [Designing for Developers: Key Takeaways](https://janairis.medium.com/designing-for-developers-key-takeaways-from-a-founder-dinner-7e61d977886f) - Key takeaways on designing for developers from a founder dinner discussion.
+- [Selling the Value of Dev Tools in 2023](https://medium.com/boldstart-ventures/how-to-sell-the-value-of-dev-tools-in-2023-cd5d3826a358) - Strategies for effectively selling and marketing dev tools in the current landscape.
+- [The Ultimate Guide to Developer Marketing](https://creatoreconomy.so/p/lee-the-ultimate-guide-to-developer-marketing) - A comprehensive guide covering various aspects of developer marketing.
+- [Developer Marketing Strategies](https://www.datadab.com/blog/developer-marketing/) - Insights and strategies for effective developer marketing by DataDab.
+- [Dev Marketing for Startups](https://posthog.com/founders/dev-marketing-for-startups) - Guide on developer marketing strategies specifically tailored for startups by PostHog.
+- [Clerk's YouTube Partnership Strategy](https://playbooks.hypergrowthpartners.com/p/how-clerk-partners-with-youtubes) - Case study on how Clerk partners with YouTube creators for developer marketing.

 ## Social Media Marketing